corradodebari/wayflow_samples/basic_sqlcl_mcp_agent.md

 - **Python Script** in the GitHub repo: **<a href="https://github.com/corradodebari/wayflow_samples/blob/main/howto_mcp_sqlcl">howto_mcp_sqlcl.py</a>**

-## Prerequisites to Prepare and Run the Demo
+## 2. Pre-requisites to Prepare and Run the Demo

 To prepare and run the demo, ensure you have the following:
 - A Python 3.11 virtual environment with the `oci` library installed